Yamoudou Camara

-Yamoudou Camara (born 12 August 1987) is a French footballer who plays as a centre back.
+Yamoudou Camara (born 12 August 1987) is a French former professional footballer who played as a centre-back.

 Career

-Although he never made his league debut for AS Nancy, Camara made two Cup appearances in the 2007–08 season.
+While he never made his league debut for Nancy, Camara made two cup appearances in the 2007–08 season.

-In July 2008 Camara joined Birmingham City F.C on trial during their pre-season tour, training with the club and making a substitute appearance against Czech side FC Viktoria Plzeň.
+In July 2008 Camara joined Birmingham City on trial during their pre-season tour, training with the club and making a substitute appearance against Czech side Viktoria Plzeň.

-In September 2010 he was released by AS Nancy and on 3 July he joined FK Ekranas.
+In September 2010 he was released by Nancy and on 3 July he joined Lithuanian club FK Ekranas.
 In December 2010 he was released by FK Ekranas and signed with Unirea Alba Iulia.

-Politehnica Iași

 In February 2012 Camara signed with Liga II club Politehnica Iaşi.
 After half a year at Politehnica, Camara helped his team gain promotion to the Liga I.